Risk Comparisons in Linear Regression: Implicit Regularization Dominates Explicit Regularization

 In \Cref{thm:gd:lower-bound}, the critical index $\ell^*$ plays a key role in the theory of \emph{benign overfitting} \citep{bartlett2020benign}.
 Provided with the results in \Cref{thm:ridge}, we interpret \Cref{thm:gd:lower-bound} as follows: the excess risk of GD is at least the sum of the variance error of ridge regression, with $\lambda= 1/(\eta t)$, and the bias error of \emph{ordinary least squares} (OLS, i.e., ridge regression with $\lambda\to 0_+$).

 When the spectrum decays slowly, \Cref{thm:gd:lower-bound} suggests that GD decreases the head component of the bias error at best at a polynomial rate; however, \Cref{thm:sgd} suggests that SGD can decrease that error at an exponential rate.
-This is the key intuition for showing that GD could be polynomially worse than SGD.
-Finally, we point out that the slowing decaying spectrum is also a key condition for benign overfitting \citep{bartlett2020benign}.
+This is the key intuition for showing that GD can be polynomially worse than SGD.
+Finally, we point out that the slowly decaying spectrum is also a key condition for benign overfitting \citep{bartlett2020benign}.

-\paragraph{GD can be polynomially worse than SGD.} With the above discussions, we present the next theorem showing that GD could be polynomially worse than SGD, with proof deferred to \Cref{append:sec:gd-sgd}.
+\paragraph{GD can be polynomially worse than SGD.} With the above discussions, we present the next theorem showing that GD can be polynomially worse than SGD, with proof deferred to \Cref{append:sec:gd-sgd}.

-\begin{theorem}[a hard example for GD] Let $n \ge 1$ be the sample size.
+\begin{theorem}[a hard example for GD] Let $n \ge 100$ be the sample size.
 Consider a sequence of $d$-dimensional linear regression problems satisfying \Cref{assum:upper-bound,assum:lower-bound} with $\sigma^2 \le 1$, $d \ge n^2$, and

 Then $\|\wB^*\|_{\SigmaB}^2 \le 1$ and $\tr(\SigmaB)\le 2$.
 Moreover, \begin{itemize}[leftmargin=*] \item for $\hat\wB^{\gd}:=\wB_t$ given by \Cref{eq:gd} with any stepsize $\eta \le n/\|\XB\XB^\top\|$ and any stopping time $t\ge 0$,